 Chromoskedasic sabattier (chrō-mō-skĕ-dă-zĭk să-bă-tē-ā), or chromo for short, is an experimental darkroom process.
 Chromo prints get their characteristic metallic sheen from the silver particles plating out in silver gelatin paper.
 The process starts with a developed— but not fixed— silver gelatin print.
 Once a print is developed, it's placed into an activator and then a stabilizer.
 The print can be brought out into room light at either of these steps.
 Subjection to room light will create different colors, but it's essentially random.
 In person, a chromo print can be incredibly metallic: golds, coppers, silvers, greens, purples, pinks, and blues can appear (of course when they're scanned, they often appear dull, and not all of the colors will be visible).

 In addition to learning chromo, you’ll also learn how to make chemigrams and lumenprints.
 Lumenprints are similar to photograms in that they are object-based, but instead of being exposed under an enlarger they’re exposed in sunlight.
 Colors in a lumenprint can range from warm pinks, reds, and oranges to cooler purples, blues, and greens.

 The chemigram process is best describes as painting in the darkroom.
-It consists of either a hard resist (varnish) or a soft resist (oil, soap, etc.) and moving the print back and forth between developer and fixer.
+It consists of either a hard resist (varnish) or a soft resist (oil, soap, honey, etc.) and moving the print back and forth between developer and fixer.
 Final images can range from complete abstractions to deliberate graphic designs.

 About the Instructor